Mili (2022 film)

-Mili is a 2022 Indian Hindi-language survival thriller film directed by Mathukutty Xavier, and is a remake of his own 2019 Malayalam-language film Helen.
-Produced by Boney Kapoor and Zee Studios, the film stars Janhvi Kapoor, Sunny Kaushal and Manoj Pahwa.
-It follows the titular character Mili Naudiyal, who gets stuck in a freezer and fights to stay alive.
+Mili is a 2022 Indian Hindi-language survival thriller film directed by Mathukutty Xavier and produced by Bayview Pictures and Zee Studios.
+The film stars Janhvi Kapoor in the titular role, alongside Sunny Kaushal and Manoj Pahwa.
+It is a remake of the director's 2019 Malayalam-language film Helen.
+The film follows Mili Naudiyal, who gets stuck in a storage freezer and fights to stay alive.